 One Month after the Treatment:

-All of the swelling will have disappeared, and the results of the treatment will be fully visible.
+All of the swellings will have disappeared, and the results of the treatment will be fully visible.

 How Can I Hide Lip Filler Swelling?